C47D/PSoC_Creator_External_Components/README.md

 2. Right click on your current project and choose the option *'Import Component'*.
 ![alt tag](http://i64.tinypic.com/jqrx3c.jpg)

-3. A dialog box will appear, choose the option *'import from archive'* and search the path where you have the file located.
+3. A dialog box will appear, choose the option *'import from archive'* and search the path where you have the file (component.cycomp) located on your pc.
 (You can choose a target project, this is usefull if you have more than one project on your wokspace).
 ![alt tag](http://i65.tinypic.com/ixdqtz.jpg)